Eric J. Werner

 - 2007 Ph.D. in Chemistry, University of California, Berkeley; Mentor: Professor Kenneth N. Raymond

-Research in Dr. Werner’s lab focuses on the synthesis of new inorganic molecules for biomedical assay and imaging applications.
-The compounds of interest contain lanthanide metal ions encapsulated by organic molecules which enable incorporation into biological systems.
+Research in our lab focuses on the synthesis of new molecules capable of binding specific lanthanide or actinide metal ions for a variety of biomedical and environmental applications.
 One project involves the study of compounds containing the gadolinium(III) ion (Gd3+) that show potential as novel contrast agents for magnetic resonance imaging (MRI).
-The main focus of this project involves the synthesis and characterization of novel organic ligands and Gd3+ complexes, the study of the proton T1 relaxation rate enhancement, and assessment of thermodynamic chelate stability.
-Students working in this area perform much of the synthetic and preliminary research here at UT while also having the opportunity to conduct additional studies via established off-campus collaborations with some of the leading world experts in the area of imaging and MRI contrast agent development.
+The main focus of this work involves the synthesis and characterization of novel organic ligands and metal complexes, the study of the proton relaxation rate enhancement in the presence of the complex, and assessment of thermodynamic chelate stability (critical for in vivo use).
+Students working in this area perform much of the research here at UT while also having the opportunity to conduct additional studies via off-campus collaborations with some of the leading world experts in the area of medical imaging agent development.

 Adapted from: Runge, V. M. “Intraveneous Contrast Media” in Magnetic Resonance Imaging, Vol. 1; Partain, C. C., et al., Eds.
 W. B. Saunders Co.: Philadelphia, 1988, p 827.

-In addition to the synthesis and study of Gd-based MRI probes, complexes of some of the other lanthanide ions (e.g. Eu3+ and Tb3+) are currently being evaluated with regard to their luminescent properties.
-Benefits of using lanthanides for luminescent imaging or sensing applications include their relatively long lifetimes, sharp emission bands and large Stokes shifts making these ions ideal as probes under biologically relevant conditions.
-This study focuses on the synthesis of novel macrocyclic lanthanide complexes as well as exploration of their unique luminescence properties.
-In addition to these fundamental studies, current collaborative extensions of the work involve the encapsulation of the small molecule chelates within silica-based nanoparticles.
-The combination of the unique photophysical properties of the lanthanides with the well-known chemistry and diverse applicability of silica nanoparticles may yield highly emissive materials for use in a variety of areas including biomedical imaging or assay work.
+In addition to the synthesis and study of Gd-based MRI probes, novel f-element chelators are also being prepared for applications ranging from luminescent sensors to extractants for improved lanthanide/actinide separation technologies.
+For example, complexes of select lanthanide ions (e.g. Eu3+ and Tb3+) are currently being evaluated with regard to their luminescent properties to enable imaging or sensing of biologically relevant targets.
+The relatively long luminescence decay lifetimes, sharp emission bands and large Stokes shifts of the sensitized emission make these ions ideal as probes under biological conditions.
+In addition to these sensor studies, current collaborative extensions of the work involve the encapsulation of the small molecule chelates within silica-based nanoparticles.
+The combination of the unique photophysical properties of the lanthanides with the well-known chemistry and diverse applicability of silica nanoparticles may yield highly emissive materials for use in a variety of areas including biomedical imaging.

 Solution of a Eu complex excited by UV light (left) and the same complex encapsulated by silica nanoparticles illuminated under identical conditions (right).